ianfitzpatrick/cloud-to-butt/README.md

 =============
 Chrome extension that crosses out words that normalizes the Trump presidency and adds their abnormal counterpart.

+I'm updating the list of mealy-mouthed-weasel-words whenever I see an instance of it.
+This extension automatically pulls down the latest list in the background.

 ### Sample Screenshot
 ![](screenshot2.png)